 - loss of bladder or bowel function

-- Grade 1: less than 25 percent slippage
+- Grade 1: up to 25 percent slippage

 There are rare cases of 100 percent slippage when the upper vertebra completely slips off the one below.